 Casio has adopted a new asymmetric design for its Gravitymaster range of high-performance watches, taking one of the most popular design styles from the Frogman line of dive watches and applying it to the aviation-focused models.
-Like previous Gravitymaster watches, the GRB200 has a Bluetooth connection, and there’s a special edition version due, too.
+The GRB200 has a Bluetooth connection, and there’s a special edition version due, too.

 G-Shock has chosen its Carbon Core Guard construction for the case itself.
 The blend of carbon fiber and resin is extremely strong, and almost certainly enabled the designers to use relatively small guards around those giant buttons without sacrificing durability.
 A semitransparent top layer has been applied to the bezel, revealing the carbon weave underneath.